 b) If an immovable property is received without consideration and the stamp duty value exceeds Rs.
 50,000, the stamp duty value of such property shall be chargeable to tax;

-c) If immovable property is received for consideration which is less than the stamp duty value of property by an amount exceeding Rs.
-50,000, the difference between the stamp duty value and the consideration is chargeable to tax;
+c) If immovable property is received for consideration which is less than the stamp duty value of property by higher of following amount the difference is chargeable to tax:

 d) If movable properties* is received without consideration and the aggregate fair market value of such properties exceeds Rs.
 50,000, the whole of aggregate fair market value of such properties shall be chargeable to tax